terrazzoapp/terrazzo/www/src/pages/docs/plugins/sass.md

 Note that a function has a few advantages over plain Sass variables:

-- ✅ The name perfectly matches yor schema (no guessing!)
+- ✅ The name perfectly matches your schema (no guessing!)
 - ✅ You can dynamically pull values (which you can’t do with Sass variables)
 - ✅ Use the same function to access [modes](#modes)